About the Conference

 - Utilizing the following as the primary channels for dissemination of Information:

-- The U.S. Public Health Service/Food and Drug Administration in matters under its purview, such as food processing and assistance to food regulatory agencies based on the model food codes and related documents.
+- The U.S. Public Health Service/Food and Drug Administration (FDA) in matters under its purview, such as food processing, and assistance to food regulatory agencies based on the model food codes and related documents.

-The Conference is managed by an Executive Board that includes 23 voting members who represent: State food regulatory agencies from each of the FDA regions; local food regulatory agencies from each of the FDA regions; the FDA; USDA/FSIS; US CDC, the food industry; an academic institution; and consumers.
-In addition, the Board includes non-voting ex officio members as follows: the Chair and Vice-Chair of each of the three Councils; the Program Chair(s); the Issue Chair(s); the Canadian representative; the Past Conference President; and the Executive Director, Executive Treasurer and the Executive Assistant.
+The Conference is managed by an Executive Board that includes 23 voting members who represent: State food regulatory agencies from each of the CFP regions; local food regulatory agencies from each of the CFP regions; the FDA; USDA/FSIS; US CDC, the food industry; academia; and consumers.
+In addition, the Board includes non-voting ex officio members as follows: the Chair and Vice-Chair of each of the three Councils; the Program Chair(s); the Issue Chair(s); the Canadian representative; the Immediate Past Conference Chair; and the Executive Director, Executive Treasurer, and the Executive Assistant.

-Three Councils provide forums for deliberating the impact of food-related laws and regulations (Council I); developing various administrative, education and certification guidelines and procedures (Council II); and discussing the science and technology of food safety issues (Council III).
-Separate committees in each discipline may be appointed to study and review issues and make recommendations to each Council at succeeding Biennial Meetings.
-Active membership provides opportunities for participation by regulators, industry members, consumers, academics, and professional organizations.
-Non-voting advisors and a parliamentarian are available to each Council to offer needed advice.
+Three Councils provide forums for deliberating the impact of food-related laws and regulations (Council I); developing various administrative, education, and certification guidelines and procedures (Council II); and discussing the science and technology of food safety Issues (Council III).
+Separate committees in each discipline may be appointed to study and review Issues and make recommendations to each Council at succeeding biennial meetings.
+Active membership in CFP provides opportunities for participation by regulators, industry members, consumers, academics, students, and professional organizations.
+Non-voting advisors and a parliamentarian are available to each Council to offer needed advice during deliberations.
 Councils deliberate Issues and recommend actions to the Assembly of State Delegates.

 Assembly of State Delegates

-A delegate is a registrant at a Conference meeting who represents a State, territory, or the District of Columbia food regulatory agency responsible for the enforcement of food laws and regulations for food processing, food service, vending, and food stores.
+A Delegate is a registrant at a CFP biennial meeting who represents a state, territory, or the District of Columbia food regulatory agency responsible for the enforcement of food laws and regulations for food processing, food service, vending, and food stores.
 The Assembly considers and votes on actions recommended by the Councils.

 Memoranda of Understanding